 The Graphics/Animation Option will focus on the detailed study of two-dimensional digital graphics design, three-dimensional object modeling, and digital animation.
 Students will be qualified to seek positions in the fields of broadcasting, character animation, electronic publishing, graphic ART production, and Web design.

-Common core course listings and definitions appear on page 53.
+General Education Core course listings and definitions appear on pages 53-54.
 Additional courses may be required.
-The suggested sequence for full-time students is shown below
+The suggested sequence for full-time students is shown below.